|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed February 4, 1943

 Built by Curtiss in Buffalo, New York.
-Delivered U. S. Army serial number unknown.
-Disassembled and shipped overseas to Australia and reassembled.
+Delivered U. S. Army Air Force (USAAF) as P-40F Warhawk serial number unknown.
+Disassembled and shipped overseas to the South Pacific (SOPAC) and reassembled.

 American Battle Monuments Commission (ABMC) - Michael J. Carter

 FindAGrave - 1Lt Michael J Carter (tablets of the missing photo)

 Vampire Squadron (1985) by William H. Starke pages 7 (overseas), 17 (attached to 44th FS), 22-23 (February 5, 1943 bail out), 24 (Diary January 28, 1943 Carter), 43 (Carter listed as MIA), 68 (Carter listed as MIA), 86 (Carter listed as MIA), 203 (index)

 (Page 22-23) "4 February ...
 However, Lt, Michael Carter bailed out over the water right in front of some Japanese ships.
 He could have been picked up by the enemy, or it is possible he was strafed in the water.
 But the first named was added to the unit's honored roll of 'Missing In Action'."

 Operation KE (2012) by Roger & Dennis Letourneau pages 145, 237-238 (February 4, 1943 loss), 362 (index Carter)